-Settled since Neolithic times, Geneva became an imperial city in 1032, achieving independence in 1530 and joining the Swiss Confederation in 1814.
+After becoming an imperial city in 1032 and achieving independence in 1530, Geneva joined the Swiss Confederation in 1814.
 Its reputation for religious tolerance during the Reformation proved to be a major influence on its subsequent development - for centuries, exiles from religious or political persecution chose the city as their refuge.

 John Calvin, the Protestant theologian, made his home here in the 1530s, from where he led the Reformation in Switzerland.
 It was his power and influence that meant his Spanish contemporary, Michael Servetus, was burned alive in the city.
 Placed on the stake as a heretic, for sections of his translated interpretation of Claudius Ptolemy's Geographia, Servetus was killed with his manuscripts tied around his waist, including what were thought to be the remaining copies of his book, Christianismi Restitutio.
 Three copies, however, survived.

 After defecting from the Léman department of the First French Empire in 1815, Geneva chose to become part of the Swiss Confederation.
 The city went on to prosper in the worlds of banking and watchmaking – something that has helped the city grow into one of the most expensive cities on the planet.

 The spirit of acceptance in Geneva, along with Switzerland's much-vaunted neutrality, has meant that many international organisations have located their headquarters here.
 The Red Cross was founded in the city in 1864 and The League of Nations, predecessor of the United Nations, was established here in 1920.
 Although the UN moved to New York in 1945, Geneva is still home to its European office.